aisyahar23/LoanPredictor/README.md

-# KrenoClass3FastAPI
+# LoanPrediction

-### To setup your environment
+# setting up enviroment
 1. Open your terminal or on Windows open the Anaconda Terminal
-2. Run `conda create --name KrenoC3 python=3.10`
+2. Run `conda create --name LoanPrediction python=3.10`
-3. Once all the setup is complete then run `conda activate krenoC3`
+3. Once all the setup is complete then run `conda activate LoanPrediction`
 4. Now go into the boilerplate directory by `cd`
 5. And then perform `pip install -r requirements.txt`
 6. Once all the libraries are installed
 7. Open visual studio code and open this code
 8. Open the terminal in VSC
-9. In the terminal again run `conda activate krenoC3`
+9. In the terminal again run `conda activate LoanPrediction`
 10. Finally run `uvicorn main:app --reload`
 11. Now go to your browser and type `http://localhost:8000/`
 12. If you see Hello World in JSON then you are good to go